Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 But an earthquake revealed a buried crypt, and Kate realized that a century-old evil force would be released.

-Although Matt vowed to protect her forever, Kate knew that she had to pool the power of her and her sisters to defeat the darkness in order to prevent the dark forces from destroying Christmas...
+Although Matt vowed to protect her forever, Kate knew that she had to pool the power of her and her sisters to defeat the darkness to prevent the dark forces from destroying Christmas...

 Christine Fein also appeared in many writers’ conferences and signings, including the Romantic Times Convention, Reading Cruise at Sea, Celebrating Romance Conference, Emerald City Conference, and many Romantic Writers’ American Conferences.